filipdanic/blogfolio/src/source/about/index.md

 I am employed at <a href="https://spicefactory.co/" target="_blank">SpiceFactory. 🌶</a>

 With the Spice crew I’ve had a chance to take on many interesting projects.
 Both for the enterprise and as a way to develop our own products.
-I’ll only list some of the _“special ones”_ here.
+I’ll only list some of the internal _“special ones”_ here.
 You can also catch me on <a href="https://www.twitch.tv/filipdanic" target="_blank">on Twitch,</a> where I occasionally live stream.
 Past recording are posted <a href="https://www.youtube.com/channel/UClctBvKpOUts0_B_kvooo_w" target="_blank">on YouTube.</a>

+### 🤖 Sava

+<a href="https://savabot.com/" target="_blank">Sava</a> is a platform that offers a complete all–in–one solution for conference organizers: schedule editor, interactive chatbot, a native mobile app for Android and iOS, as well as direct access to the API.

+This is an ongoing project that started out only as a chatbot for the <a href="https://belgrade.voxxeddays.com/" target="_blank">Voxxed Days conference.</a>

 ### 🛠 KonceptApp

 <a href="https://konceptapp.com/" target="_blank">KonceptApp</a> is an app for running usability tests and creating interactive prototypes.
 It was the first product that I’ve shipped with SpiceFactory.

  It’s was a very interesting projects from start to finish due to the interactive prototype editor that we developed with React and Redux.

-### 💰 Cognito

-<a href="https://cognito.spicefactory.co/" target="_blank">Cognito</a> is a white-label chatbot solution for banks and insurance companies.
-It’s purpose is to provide the user with 24/7 access to their financial information, automate minor tasks, help them keep an eye on their finances, and provide quick customer support.

-For all the technical folks out there, the “keywords” for this project are nlp, machine learning, and conversational UIs.

-### 🤖 Sava

-<a href="https://savabot.com/" target="_blank">Sava</a> is a platform that offers a complete all–in–one solution for conference organizers: schedule editor, interactive chatbot, a native mobile app for Android and iOS, as well as direct access to the API.

-This is an ongoing project that started out only as a chatbot for the <a href="https://belgrade.voxxeddays.com/" target="_blank">Voxxed Days conference.</a>

 ### ⚛️ spicy-datatable